 “Or kids, depending on how you look at it,” Spencer agrees.

 This is the stuff that her movies are made of, the very reason that we keep finding ourselves awkwardly trying to put the pieces of our friendship back together.
 We can’t do this, even if I didn’t have Erin.
-Alarms and bells start going off in my head as I realize that I do have Erin, but oddly enough, none of the warnings are centered on this fact.
+Alarms start firing off in my head as I realize that I do have Erin, but oddly enough, none of the warnings are centered on that fact.
 This time, they’re centered on me.

 Erin and I have not even determined that we’re dating, let alone exclusive, but this can’t happen anyway.
-And for the first time, I’m able to recognize it as it’s happening, to heed the call in time to stop it.
+I don’t want it to happen, not like this.
+And for the first time, I’m able to recognize it in the moment, to heed the call in time to stop it.
 I’m able to say no, even when this is all that I’ve wanted for so long that I’m not sure what to do with myself now that I have the restraint not to take it.

-I lift my legs at the knees to give myself some room to lift up and brace against my elbows, trying to tell Spencer that we need to increase the space between us.
+I lift my legs at the knees to give myself some room to lift up and brace against my elbows.
+I’m trying to tell Spencer that we need to increase the space between us.
 But she doesn’t move, either ignoring or missing the signals I’m relaying to her.
-The move only settles her hips firmly between my legs and brings my face so close to hers that a hair could hardly fit between us.
+She’s heavy and all I managed to do was settle her hips firmly between my legs and bring my face so close to hers that a hair could hardly fit between us.
 I hear and feel her breathe in, sharp and rasping, and I close my eyes as my head spins with warning and wanting.

 “Spence,” I say weakly.

-She shifts her knees and I bite my lip as this only succeeds in bringing her closer.
+She shifts her knees and I bite my lip as this only succeeds in increasing her pressure on me.
 I’m not sure what to do or how to do it.
 I feel like the roots of the trees around us have sprung up and wrapped around my wrists to hold me in place.
-It’s like nature itself is trying to tell me something that I can’t hear so it’s decided to stop me, to slow me down because the message is just that important.
+It’s like nature itself is trying to tell me something that I can’t hear so it’s decided to stop me, to slow me down, because the message is just that important.

 “Oh… sorry,” Spencer says, her eyes widening.

 She pulls off of me so hard and so fast that she lands on her ass.
 It’s as if someone yanked her by her tank collar.
-I still can’t really move yet, and my heart is thundering in my throat as I listen intently to what I’m missing only to relate it to war drums.
+I still can’t really move yet, and my heart is thundering in my throat as I listen intently to what I’m missing but all I can hear is the war drum of my heart.

 “It’s okay,” I say, though I’m unsure.

 She blows out a breath, tucks her hair behind her ear, and looks at me with naked pleading.
-And I see it for what it is.
 She needs to pretend that it didn’t happen, and while I’m okay with that, I’m really not.
 I hate feeling oblivious, knowing that there’s something that I should know but don’t.

 “Are you, uh… is your camera okay,” I ask, trying to find a middle ground.